background Image of students

 Counseling and Psychological Services (CAPS), which is a part of Student Health, is the University of Virginia's primary student counseling clinic on Grounds.
 CAPS is committed to providing a safe and affirming environment for all students seeking to improve their wellbeing.

-The University of Virginia’s Office of Major Events manages Finals Weekend and other special events intended for a University-wide audience.
+The University of Virginia’s Office of Major Events manages Finals Weekend and other special events intended for a University-wide audience and offers services for persons with disabilities and/or limited mobility during Finals Weekend.

 The Office of Health Promotion's (OHP) mission is to foster a healthy University community and support optimal student health and well-being.